Here’s an interesting fact… All dogs need to be groomed… It’s as quick and simple as that !

 However, please do be aware that not all dog grooming “service providers” employ professionals and a poorly trained groomer can potentially cause both physical and mental stress for your pet.

-Luckily, we at GVC are very fortunate to have an ongoing collaboration with Pooch Parlour and Uncle Samer who has an Extended Diploma in Breed Specific Dog Grooming and Dog Handling from the UK.
-Samer’s animal grooming approach is ethical and caring and includes cage-free, muzzle-free and restraint-free methods.
-This makes a visit to Uncle Samer the doggy equivalent to a spa day… stress free pooch pampering with the tail wags to prove it.
+Luckily, we at GVC are very fortunate to have an outstanding and massively compassionate UK trained groomer who’s grooming approach is ethical, caring and includes cage-free, muzzle free and mainly restraint free methods… this makes a visit to Barks & Bubbles @ GVC the doggy equivalent to a spa day… stress free pooch pampering with the tail wags to prove it.